AzlaanKhanPathan/Intelligent-Document-Processing/README.md

 # Acknowledgments
 Thanks to all contributors and libraries that have made this project possible.
 Special thanks to the open-source community for their invaluable tools and resources.

-For more information, check out the Documentation or open an issue if you have any questions or feedback!
+Open an issue if you have any questions or feedback!

 Feel free to customize this description according to the specifics of your project!